How can the motion of a projectile be predicted by treating its horizontal and vertical motions independently?

 - Vertical: constant acceleration downward, so the vertical velocity changes uniformly.

-The two motions share one thing only: time.
+The two motions share one quantity only: time.
 The projectile spends the same time in the air for both its horizontal and vertical travel.
 This is what lets you solve one direction for and feed it into the other.

 The equations you use